-- a.
-By voice transmission between the ART leader and the State EOC as fly-over occurs. - b.
-By video transmission between the ART leader and the State EOC as fly-over occurs. - c.
-By voice transmission using a satellite phone once the helicopter lands in an impacted county. - d.
-By telephone once a team lands in an impacted area. - e.
-By fax machine once a team lands in an impacted area. - f.
-By hand delivering the reports and maps back to the State EOC when the ARTs return to Raleigh.
+- A. By voice transmission between the ART leader and the State EOC as fly-over occurs. - B. By voice transmission using a satellite phone once the helicopter lands in an impacted county. - C. By telephone once a team lands in an impacted area. - D. By fax machine once a team lands in an impacted area. - E. By hand delivering the reports and maps back to the State EOC when the ARTs return to Raleigh.

-NORTH CAROLINA EMERGENCY OPERATIONS PLAN (NCEOP) ANNEX A | APPENDIX 3 | TAB P AERIAL RECONNAISSANCE TEAMS (ART)
+ANNEX A | APPENDIX 3 | TAB P

+AERIAL RECONNAISSANCE TEAMS (ART)

+III.
+ART Information Mission Objectives

-3. ART Information Mission Objectives.
-To identify, for each affected county, the status of Infrastructure and mass care structures.
+ART information mission objectives identify the status of Infrastructure and mass care structures for each affected county.